 The Conventions provide for three cumulative layers of liability in case of tanker spills in the waters of a state party to the convention:

-the 1992 IOPC Fund Convention provides for up to approximately $534 million per incident (including the shipowner’s limit of liability);
+- the 1992 IOPC Fund Convention provides for up to approximately $358 million per incident;

-the 2003 Supplementary Fund provides for up to an additional $900 million (approximately) per incident.
+- the 2003 Supplementary Fund provides for an additional layer of compensation of over $1 billion (approximately).

 How much has the Fund paid to the International Funds since Canada first became part of the international regime in 1989?